Who should use this guidance

 - make as much use as possible of the available outdoor space for activities

-For children and young people who require additional support – such as children with a statement of special educational needs or who have additional learning needs or disabilities - work with the local authority as well as with parents to decide how best to continue supporting these children to stay healthy.
+For children and young people who require additional support, such as children with a statement of special educational needs or who have additional learning needs or disabilities, work with the local authority as well as with parents to decide how best to continue supporting these children to stay healthy.

 Use of outdoor space

 Outdoor equipment should not be used unless the setting is able to ensure it is appropriately cleaned between groups of children using it, and that multiple groups don't use it simultaneously.

 Infection prevention and control measures

-Hand washing/sanitising should be done for example:
+Hand washing or sanitising should be done for example: